Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 Keep following Hung Mui Kuk Road (it will slope upward).
 At the Chung Pak Road intersection, just after the World Wide Gardens bus stop, cross to the other side of Hung Mui Kuk Road.

 Nearby, you’ll see a bus stop and another crossing.
-There, you’ll need to cross back to the right-hand side of Hung Mui Kuk Road.
+There, you’ll need to cross back to the right-hand side of Hung Mui Kuk Road to access a set of stairs under a little tunnel.

 Take the stairs up.
 The start point on Google Maps is ‘Hung Mui Kuk Barbecue Area’.